 If a department is hiring an external video production company, Policy 863 also states they should seek to obtain a “work made for hire” copyright agreement pursuant to U.S. copyright law which vests in the University all ownership rights and interest in the work created.
 UCLA Purchasing can assist with drafting a work for hire agreement.

 As a unit within UCLA Administration, the UCLA Events Office recognizes that its role is to support its fellow departments and endeavors to make the internal permit process as efficient as possible.
-Requests for an internal film permit can be emailed to [email protected] or directly to Bill Sweeney at [email protected].
+Requests for an internal film permit can be emailed to firstname.lastname@example.org or directly to Dan Federoff at email@example.com.

 The Events Office would need the following information to complete the internal UCLA film permit: